 I read an insightful account about another event in Xerxes' life.
 A couple of years later Xerxes took his army, the largest ever marshaled at that time, and went to battle against the Greeks.
 He made it as far as Thermopylae.
 He also led a fleet of three hundred ships, which to his surprise were destroyed at Salamis.
 After that defeat, in a fit of madness Xerxes went down to the sea and beat the waves with a belt for destroying his fleet.

-Xerxes had a lot of ability, but he also had a problem with his temper.
-And in a fit of rage, he passed an edict he would later regret (see 2:1).
+So here's a man who had a problem with his temper, and in a fit of rage, did something he would later regret (as we'll see in chapter 2; see 2:1).